 Updated May 26, 2025 – Several updates noted with “UPDATE MAY 2025”

 Charlotte Douglas International Airport (CLT) is located in Charlotte, North Carolina, and is now ranked among the top 10 busiest airports in the United States.
-CLT has one terminal with 5 concourses and is mainly served by American Airlines (AA) and American Eagle, a regional branch of AA.
+CLT has one terminal with five concourses and is one of the main hubs for American Airlines (AA) and American Eagle, a regional subsidiary of AA.

 Overall, my experience at CLT has been positive as the airport is easy to navigate, offers travelers great amenities, and has clean facilities.
-Also, the walking distances are not too bad compared to other international airports.
-My only issue with the airport is the overcrowding in Concourses B and C.
+Also, compared to other international airports, CLT is compact, which makes walking distances between concourses reasonable and eliminates the need for shuttles.
+The only problems I have encountered at this airport are the overcrowding in Concourses B and C and the inefficient TSA security checkpoints.

-- Concourse E to Concourse C (Gate C6) ~ 15 minutes
+- Concourse E to Concourse C (Gate C6) – Approximately 15 minutes

 Pros and Cons of CLT